letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Pack greyscale images into a 3 dimensional array for training and testing (LL1)
     -   Understand why using Python generators is important for loading data (LL3)
     -   Construct a generator using the `yield` command (LL1)
+-   Binary classifier model evaulation
+    -   Evaluate the performance of a simulated diagnostic classifier using familiar statistics from evidence-based medicine training (LL1)
+    -   Calculate and understand precision, recall, and F1 scores (LL1) (LL2)

+**Break between seminars.**

 -   Model architecture
     -   Understand the difference between `Sequential` models and other models in Keras (LL2)
     -   Understand how to construct a basic convolutional neural network using Keras/TensorFlow (LL1)